rafaelsf80/vertex-ai-labs/README.md

 3. **Python functions as Component**: easiest way.
 Use the `@dsl.component` decorator in KFP v2 to package a python function as a component.
 You can find some samples in **Labs 3 and 4**.

-## Lab 01: two-step pipeline with custom containers
+## Lab 01: three-step pipeline with custom containers

-This pipeline uses a public dataset at [gs://financial_fraud_detection/fraud_data_kaggle.csv](gs://financial_fraud_detection/fraud_data_kaggle.csv) to run a two-step pipeline using custom containers.
+This pipeline uses a public dataset at [gs://financial_fraud_detection/fraud_data_kaggle.csv](gs://financial_fraud_detection/fraud_data_kaggle.csv) to run a three-step pipeline using custom containers.
 The Dockerfile definition of each container as well as the code is separated in each directory.

 Output of pipeline with custom containers: